jsfix-ci/redux-sirius/README.md

 })

 ```
-### Saga Support
+## Model

-> TODO
+> todo

-### Conventional Reducers
+## Conventional Reducers

-The conventional reducers are generated automatically by 'redux-sirius' to fit requirements in most redux developing senarioes such as updating a single field of the state.
+The conventional reducers are generated automatically by 'redux-sirius' to fit requirements in most redux developing scenarios such as updating a single field of the state.

 For now there are two types of conventional reducers: